peppermintbird/cipher-algorithm/README.md

 Night Cipher works with two main steps.
 First a word is encrypted with Caesar's Cipher and then translated into symbols and positions represented by numbers using a symbol system that I explain further on.

   ### 🔻 The Caesar's Cipher
-Night Cipher is inspired in Caesar's Cipher of a shift of 3 (which I used to write a decoder disponible in [Codepen](https://codepen.io/peppermintbird/pen/WNWrymO) inspired on [freeCodeCamp's Caesar's Cipher tutorial](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/javascript-algorithms-and-data-structures-projects/caesars-cipher), though I didn't ROT13, which has a shift of... well, 13).
+Night Cipher is inspired in Caesar's Cipher of a shift of 3 (which I used to write a decoder disponible in [Codepen](https://codepen.io/peppermintbird/pen/WNWrymO) inspired on [freeCodeCamp's Caesar's Cipher tutorial](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/javascript-algorithms-and-data-structures-projects/caesars-cipher), though I didn't use ROT13, which has a shift of... well, 13).
 Caesar's Cipher is a substitution cipher where each letter in the plaintext is shifted a certain number of places down or up the alphabet.

 In the case of a shift of 3, each letter is replaced by the letter three positions down the alphabet.
 For example: